lucian606/MLSA_Web_Path/labs/lab04/README.md

 ### 4. As a user I would like to be able to delete comments and posts.
 #### Hint: Everyone can delete every post or comment, we don't have to worry about authentication...yet

-## For reference you can also check the screenshots in the examples folder.
+## For reference you can also check the screenshots in the screenshots folder.